english consonant sounds

 In American English, there are 23 consonant sounds.

-Here I’ll give you a closer look at each consonant sound in American English, using the International Phonetic Alphabet (IPA) to describe each sound.
+Below, I will give you a closer look at each of them using the International Phonetic Alphabet (IPA) to describe each sound.

-If you’re not familiar with the IPA, now’s a great time to learn—once you know how to use it, you will know exactly how to pronounce any English word just by looking it up in a dictionary (which usually include IPA readings).
+Once you know how to use the IPA chart, you will know exactly how to pronounce any English word just by looking it up in a dictionary (which usually includes IPA readings).

 Contents